A young man's strange erotic journey around the globe

 Litang, Sichuan Province

-Here I am up in the hills above Litang at quarter to six in the morning (the time that I was told to be there by the jerk-off at my hostel) to watch a Tibetan Sky Burial take place.
+Here I am up in the hills above Litang at quarter to six in the morning (the time that I was told to be there by the young woman behind the desk at the guesthouse) to watch a Tibetan Sky Burial take place.
 A sky burial is a funeral in which a human corpse is placed on a mountaintop, sliced up with a machete and devoured by vultures.

 As the sun began to rise and burn the frost off the plains below, I remained alone up in the hills where the cab driver had dropped me off.
 While doing push-ups to keep warm, I started to think that maybe this sky burial shit wasn’t gonna happen.